Compute Weighted Percentiles cross a List of Data Frames (with optional grouping)

 A numeric vector of probabilities with values between 0 and 1, defining percentiles (if

-) or the brackets between which shares are computed (ifshare = TRUE
+share = FALSE) or the brackets between which shares are computed (ifshare = TRUE).- type

-A character string indicating which percentile definition to use. #' Either
+A character string indicating which percentile definition to use.
+Only used when

 Logical.
 If